kristiyan170301/backend-task/README.md

 - Input validation
 - API documentation

-## MongoDB login credentials:
+## MongoDB instructions:

-We created a mongo db account with a temporary email for you to complete your task.

-Inside only a cluster has been created, everything else like user permissions, connection to nodejs project is to be done by you.

-email: tanibep504@camjoint.com
-pass: Asd1234567a
+Create a free MongoDB account in mongodb.com (you can use https://temp-mail.org/), just for the sake of this task.

+Create a cluster with the free cluster option and integrate the database in the nodejs project that you will be working on.

+Providing credentials won't be needed, since you will only need mongodb registration to make the execution of the task easier and testable.

 ## We wish you good luck and happy coding.